Most of us remember a teacher who went above and beyond to engage us in learning. That teacher likely connected with us

 Additionally, when you are in close communication with students’ families, you can alert one another if something is going on with a student that should be addressed.
 If something is affecting the student at home, you can talk with the student, offer support, and connect the student to outside resources.

-Strong relationships are an important cornerstone of any SEL programming.
-SEL programs and activities can help you take an active role in connecting with students to show them you care and are committed to their success.
-The bottom line is: when students believe you care about them, they are more likely to enjoy school, perform well, and follow class rules and policies.
+Strong relationships are an important cornerstone of any SEL program and can improve student engagement and achievement.
+Take an active role in connecting with students to show them you care and are committed to their success.
+When students believe you care about them, they are more likely to enjoy school, perform well, and follow class rules and policies.